Gracylove82/odunayo.adewole-daily-reports/README.md

-# odunayo_adewole-daily-reports
+This is to save my python projects
-This is my daily reports
+This course starts on the 23rd of September, 2024